MSMLBV/guidelines/docs/guidelines/react-native.md

 ### Common Scenarios

-- **UI Layout Issues**: Use the "Inspect" tool in Flipper to verify component alignment and styling.
 - **Network Failures**: Monitor API calls and responses using Reactotron.
 - **Crash Logs**: Check error messages in the console or use Sentry for tracking runtime exceptions.